 Each day, over 2.7 billion people from the United States visit Amazon.
 On average these people spend more than six minutes on the site and look at almost nine pages purchasing what they’re looking for.
 The Amazon business revolves around four main players: Consumers, Sellers, developers, and content creators.

 Amazon has developed itself into a complex digital ecosystem from a relatively single-sided e-commerce platform.
-At present-day, the Amazon business model is a portfolio of business models rather than a single entity.
+In the present day, the Amazon business model is a portfolio of business models rather than a single entity.

 The operating income is fueled by the services that comprise seller services, AWS, and subscription services.
 By looking at the revenue streams anyone can be easily fooled to think that its main source of income is from selling products.